A Day in the Life of a Glen Brook Camper

 In the woods, by the small waterfall of the babbling Glen Brook, James is practicing chopping into a felled Hemlock.
 Straight back, strong legs, smooth swings – James is starting to come into his own in TimberCraft class.
 It’s nothing he has ever done before, but after choosing it for his elective, there’s nothing he looks forward to more than swinging an axe on a warm summer’s morning.
 His friends Alex and Emily are there everyday too.
 In the process, they’ve all learned about making fire-side seats, sustainably managing a forest, and storing wood for winter, but what James likes best is the fresh air and the humming of his whole body after the exhaustion of a good morning’s chopping.

-It’s a stir-fry of Glen Brook greens over rice for dinner, the country term for our mid-day meal.
+It’s a stir-fry of Glen Brook vegetables and chicken over rice for dinner, the country term for our mid-day meal.
 At meals, James gets to meet campers from different ages and hear their stories about what they’ve done today.
-Lily, a fox, is excited about building Fairy Houses in Nature class; Emmanuel, a Lynx, tells the table about his progress in Knife-making; even Sara, a Falcon is eating at the table to day and she laughs as she recalls her trying backpacking trip in White Mountains.
+Lily, a Fox (3rd grade), is excited about building Fairy Houses in Nature class; Emmanuel, a Lynx (8th grade), tells the table about his progress with archery; even Sara, a Falcon (9th grade) is eating at the table today and she laughs as she recalls her trying backpacking trip in White Mountains.
 Just about as the plates start clearing, James gets that sleepy post-meal feeling and is glad to be able to lie down and take a well-deserved nap during the upcoming rest period.

 In the afternoon, James lies in the grass reading a book during General Swim.
 This might just be my favorite part of the day, he thinks.
 He just slid down the water slide, jumped on the water-trampoline, played a game of tennis, and now gets to relax and read.
 But before he can finish a chapter, James is off to challenge his friend Mike in tetherball, again.

-In his cabin, Henry gets the Eagle Boys ready for bed.
-Before they fall asleep, each boy gets a chance to tell his Rose, Thorn, and Bud of the day.
-James has think hard to cull his memory of such a packed day at Glen Brook.
-There were so many Roses, he thinks.
+In his cabin, Henry helps the Eagle Boys get ready for bed.
+Before they fall asleep, each boy gets a chance to tell about their favorite time of the day.
+James has think hard to pick his favorite memory of such a packed day at Glen Brook.
 And as he starts to drift towards a deep slumber, while Henry reads the boys a story, James can’t help but crack a smile as he thinks that tomorrow he’ll get to do it all over again.